redhat-developer/dotnet-bunny/README.md

 The json config has these values:

 * `name` - Name of the test, equal to the directory it's in, and the `name.csproj`
-* `version` - Min dotnet version this test should be ran with, e.g. with `1.1` this test will not run with dotnet 1.0 - it will run with dotnet 1.1, 2.0, ...
+* `version` - Minimum dotnet version this test should be run with, e.g. with `1.1` this test will not run with dotnet 1.0 - it will run with dotnet 1.1, 2.0, ...
-* `versionSpecific` - Set to true for the above version to be exact match, for this test to not run with higher versions of dotnet.
+* `versionSpecific` - Set to true for the above version to be exact match - for this test to not run with higher versions of dotnet.
+(You can use x as minor version, e.g. 1.x will run with 1.0 and 1.1 but not with anything higher.)
 * `type` - Type of the test.
 This can be either `xunit` or `bash`.
 The `xunit` type will call `dotnet test` while the `bash` type will look for `test.sh` and call it.
 * `cleanup` - Clean up before running the test.